bhubr/react-simple-oauth2-login/README.md

     * [Props](#props)
 * [ChangeLog](#changelog)

-## Contributors welcome
+## Contributors welcome!

-If you have ideas and/or JavaScript/TypeScript coding skills, your help is more than welcome!
-Please let me know by opening a [discussion](https://github.com/bhubr/react-simple-oauth2-login/discussions) on the GitHub repo.
+If you have ideas, feature requests, knowledge of how to implement OAuth 2 flows in real-world apps, and/or JavaScript/TypeScript coding skills, your contribution is more than welcome!

+Please let me know by opening a [discussion](https://github.com/bhubr/react-simple-oauth2-login/discussions) or an [issue](https://github.com/bhubr/react-simple-oauth2-login/issues) on the GitHub repo.

 ## Features